taphill/glamour.nvim/README.md

 # glamour.nvim

-A colorscheme for Neovim, written in Lua, that mimics that colors used in the code snippets from the ReactJS docs.
+A colorscheme for neovim, written in Lua, based on the colors used in the code snippets from the React docs.
+The colors can be found [here](https://github.com/reactjs/reactjs.org/blob/main/src/prism-styles.js#L11).

 ## Requirements

-You need to be running Neovim 0.5.0+
+You need to be running neovim 0.5.0+

 To take full advantage of the JavaScript and JSX highlighting this colorscheme offers, you'll need to add the following plugins: